-This information was sent to all Fall 2017 degree candidates.
-The e-mail was to be sent on September 11, 2017 by Dr. Shawna Jordan.
+This information was sent to all Spring 2018 degree candidates.
+The e-mail was to be sent on January 22, 2018 by Dr. Shawna Jordan.

-This page has a link to the Commencent Instructions document (pdf) that includes Guest Information, Parking and Accessibility, Academic Apparel and the Commencement Checklist.
+This page has a link to the Commencement Instructions document (pdf) that includes Guest Information, Parking and Accessibility, Academic Apparel and the Commencement Checklist.

 About a week before our ceremony, instructions and diagrams about our ceremony will appear here.
 It is very important that you read thorough the information before coming to the ceremony.